tamberg/iotgauge/README.md

 ## Part 2: Uploading the IoT Gauge Web service code

 Controlling the IoT Gauge is quite simple.
 A Web service (or REST API) is listening for incoming requests and setting the servo position accordingly.

-### Install the ESP8266 Yaler library

 To give IFTTT access to the IoT Gauge, our Arduino REST API needs to be accessible from the Web.
 Experts could add an exception to their firewall or router.
-But as this can be quite a hassle, we'll use a relay service.
+But as this can be quite a hassle, we'll use the Yaler relay service.

+### Install the ESP8266 Yaler library

 Sign up for a free trial account at [Yaler.net](https://yaler.net/) to get a RELAY_DOMAIN (required below).